hodinkee/apple-news-rb/README.md

 A fully featured gem for building Apple News documents and interfacing with the Apple News API.

+**NOTE:** this is very much a work in progress.
+There are a lot of things that don't work yet, but the basics are here.
+You can create and fetch articles, and fetch information about channels and sections.

 ## Installation

 Add this line to your application's Gemfile: